NorthernSantan/Employee-Parsing/README.md

 Seperated into three main parts : {

-  \tGet input : Loop taking in input line by line and passing it to the parser,
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get input : Loop taking in input line by line and passing it to the parser,

   Parse input : Use parsing handler functions to idnetify individual parts of the structure whiule skipping over spaces,